Expandir para 3.000+ palavras para ranquear forte

 • Viognier

-The first vines started producing in 2013.
-And little by little, Inconfidência’s labels began to be tasted by oenologists, sommeliers and demanding connoisseurs.
+From 2013 onward, the first vines began to produce.
+And little by little, Inconfidência labels began to be tasted by enologists, sommeliers and discerning enthusiasts.

-It was the start of an elegant career.
+It was the beginning of an elegant journey.

-And in 2019, Vinícola Inconfidência started producing its own wines on the property.
+And in 2019, Inconfidência Winery began producing its own wines on the property.

-With equipment installed next to the vineyard, quality control has become even stricter, under the technical care of oenologist Mario Lucas dos Santos Ieggli and agronomist Frederico Alcântara Novelli Dias.
+With equipment installed beside the vineyard rows, quality control became even more stringent, under the technical care of oenologist Mario Lucas dos Santos Ieggli and agronomist Frederico Alcântara Novelli Dias.

-It was then that it established itself as the first integrated winery in the state of Rio de Janeiro.
+It was at that moment that it consolidated itself as the first integrated winery in the state of Rio de Janeiro.

 📈 The Current Moment